Aggressive and violent abductors are found to be more equipped to abduct children

 Manipulative abductors, who offer incentives and friendship, were found to be less likely to complete their attempted abduction.
 Aggressive abductors, who display violence and threatening behaviour, are most likely to complete an abduction.

 But, the researchers warn, even manipulative abductors can turn aggressive.

-	Dr Craig Collie and Dr Karen Shalev-Greene from the Centre for the Study of Missing Persons, part of the Institute of Criminal Justice Studies at the University of Portsmouth, examined the many and varied methods of men who carry out stranger child abduction cases in the UK.
+Dr Craig Collie and Dr Karen Shalev-Greene from the Centre for the Study of Missing Persons, part of the School of Criminology and Criminal Justice at the University of Portsmouth, examined the many and varied methods of men who carry out stranger child abduction cases in the UK.